 NOTE Guidance for this clause can be found in Annex B.

-This standard defines the life cycle requirements for health software.
-The set of process, activity, and task described in this standard establishes a common framework for health software life cycle process.
+This document defines the life cycle requirements for health software.
+The set of processes, activities and tasks described in this document establishes a common framework for health software life cycle processes.

-– software as part of a medical device;
+– software as part of a (physical) medical device;

 – software as part of specific health hardware;

-– software-only product intended to be used specifically for managing, maintaining, or improving health of individuals, or for the delivery of care;
+– software for a software-only product intended to be used specifically for managing, maintaining, or improving health of individuals, or for the delivery of care;

-– health software with artificial intelligence (capability) (AI) or machine learning (ML) algorithms
+– health software with artificial intelligence (AI ) including machine learning (ML) algorithms

 NOTE 2 Examples of health software include the following: